 Au Pied de Cochon

 Au Pied de Cochon is a non-hidden gem of a restaurant in the Plateau Mont-Royal neighborhood.
-The popular restaurant helmed by eccentric Chef Martin Picard has been featured on Anthony Bourdain’s No Reservations tv show more than once.
+The iconic Montreal restaurant helmed by eccentric Chef Martin Picard has been featured on Anthony Bourdain’s No Reservations tv show more than once.

 Tthe restaurant has become famous for its hearty take on Québécois food as well as its use of foie gras and maple products.
 Though we’ve eaten here three times previously, plus an additional time just for dessert, we could think of no better place for dinner on Thanksgiving.

 The walk from our hotel, Hotel Zero1, was just 26 minutes.
 Since we arrived a few minutes late and the dining room was hopping, we had to wait a while for our table.